jacmie/libap/README.md

 # libap

-This is All Purpose Library - libap, which contains various, useful procedures for engineering.\n It is written in C++ and the project is run with cmake.
+This is All Purpose Library - libap, which contains various, useful procedures for engineering.\
+It is written in C++ and the project is run with cmake.
 It is tested in different environments via github actions.

 # Parts of the library